 - A graphic timeline

-- A painting, drawing, or photograph
+- A painting, drawing, sculpture or installation

 - Costume designs for a show or opera